 Table 1.
-Some challenges and remedies for self-humidifying of PEM fuel cells [63].
+Some challenges and remedies of self-humidifying of PEM fuel cell [63].

-Challenges Remedies High ohmic resistance • The utilization of smaller additives with an enhanced surface area can (hygroscopic significantly optimize performance by facilitating improved ionic conductivity. additives) Additionally, integrating a hybrid composition of proton-conductive and hygroscopic materials can effectively enhance the overall electrochemical properties.
-Furthermore, the functionalization of these materials can augment the density of proton-conductive sites, thereby improving charge transfer efficiency and system stability.
-High ohmic resistance • The effectiveness of the additive or catalyst is highly dependent on its precise (proton conductors) concentration, as both insufficient and excessive amounts can detrimentally impact performance.
-Therefore, an optimal dosage must be carefully determined to achieve the desired electrochemical properties while minimizing inefficiencies.
-High ohmic resistance • Regardless of the specific conditions, the use of thinner membranes can enhance proton conductivity by reducing ionic resistance and facilitating more efficient charge transport, thereby improving overall system performance.
-Mechanical instability • Structural integrity can be enhanced through reinforcement with of ultra-thin polytetrafluoroethylene (PTFE) support, which improves mechanical stability and membranes durability under operational conditions.
-High gas cross-over • The implementation of multilayer structures can effectively mitigate the rate and low OCV permeation of reactants, thereby enhancing system efficiency and stability. value Additionally, ensuring a uniform distribution of catalysts facilitates the availability of abundant recombination-active catalytic sites, optimizing electrochemical performance and reaction kinetics.
-Agglomeration or • Addressing this issue can be achieved through surface modification or the migration of additives functionalization of additives, which enhances their dispersion, stability, and interaction within the matrix, thereby improving overall material performance and efficiency.
-Mechanical brittleness • Enhancing the dispersion and ensuring optimal compatibility with the polymer matrix can significantly improve the mechanical resilience of proton exchange membranes (PEMs), thereby increasing their durability and operational stability under varying conditions.
-Electron short circuit • The implementation of a multilayer design can effectively mitigate this issue by enhancing structural integrity and performance stability.
+Mechanical instability • of ultra-thin membr- anes Structural integrity can be enhanced through reinforcement with polytetrafluoroethylene (PTFE) support, which improves mechanical stability and durability under operational conditions.
+High gas cross-over • rate and low OCV value The implementation of multilayer structures can effectively mitigate the permeation of reactants, thereby enhancing system efficiency and stability.
+Additionally, ensuring a uniform distribution of catalysts facilitates the availability of abundant recombination-active catalytic sites, optimizing electrochemical performance and reaction kinetics.
+Agglomeration or • migr-ation of additives Addressing this issue can be achieved through surface modification or the functionalization of additives, which enhances their dispersion, stability, and interaction within the matrix, thereby improving overall material performance and efficiency.
+Mechanical brittleness Enhancing the dispersion and ensuring optimal compatibility with the polymer matrix can significantly improve the mechanical resilience of proton exchange membranes (PEMs), thereby increasing their durability and operational stability under varying conditions.
+Electron short circuit The implementation of a multilayer design can effectively mitigate this issue by enhancing structural integrity and performance stability.
 Additionally, functionalization strategies can address electron transfer inefficiencies, facilitating more efficient charge transport.
-Moreover, platinum (Pt) particles can be stabilized within a polymeric matrix possessing a positive charge, thereby improving their dispersion, catalytic activity, and overall electrochemical performance. - • phases.
+Moreover, platinum (Pt) particles can be stabilized within a polymeric matrix possessing a positive charge, thereby improving their dispersion, catalytic activity, and overall electrochemical performance.

+It can be used the COMSOL to study all types of fuel cells and physical properties include current distribution in electrodes and electrolytes, gas-phase mass transfer, thermodynamics, multiphase and porous media flow and heat transfer in single, two or multiply phases.
 In COMSOL, we can model single and two phases of laminar flow.
 Also, the heat transfer in solids, fluids and porous media can be modelled as shown in Figure 12.
 At normal pressure and low temperature, the E, A and $i_0$ are given by 1.2 V, 0.06 and 0.04 [mA/cm2] respectively [36].
 Hence, we can draw the polarization curve in theory as follow: